iqbalyarkhan/old-website/content/2020-01-26--Binary-Search-Trees.md

 }
 ```

 To traverse the tree, we've got 2 functions: the one on line 2 is exposed to the client.
 This function, in turn calls another private function that'll have access to the `root` and will be able to recursively call itself to print the tree.
-Inorder traversal is done in the following sequence:
+In-order traversal is done in the following sequence:
 - Print the left-subtree
 - Print the current node
 - Print the right sub-tree